mehulagg/gitlab/doc/user/project/merge_requests/reviews/index.md

 ### Resolving/Unresolving threads

-Review comments can also resolve/unresolve [resolvable threads](../../../discussions/index.md#resolvable-comments-and-threads).
+Review comments can also resolve or unresolve [resolvable threads](../../../discussions/index.md#resolvable-comments-and-threads).
-When replying to a comment, a checkbox is displayed that you can click to resolve or unresolve the thread after publication.
+When replying to a comment, a checkbox is displayed to resolve or unresolve the thread after publication.

 ![Resolve checkbox](img/mr_review_resolve.png)